maticnetwork/matic-cli/README.md

   - Runs end-to-end tests for gov module of Heimdall.

+- `../../bin/express-cli.js --send-auth-bank-tests`

+  - Runs end-to-end tests for auth and bank module of Heimdall.

 - ` ../../bin/express-cli.js --monitor [exit]`

   - Monitors the reception of state-syncs and checkpoints to make sure the whole network is in a healthy state.